blogscot/simon-game/README.md

 # Build a Simon Game

-You're mission, if you chose to accept it, is:
+Your mission, if you chose to accept it, is:

 ## User Stories